-Most users learn you can disable WU entirely, or just disable driver updates.
+The normal options are to entirely disable WU, or only disable driver updates.
 Unfortunately, this is an all-or-nothing fix that blocks other drivers from being offered.
-A third option for W10/11 to enable a GPO which blocks updates for specific Hardware ID's.
+A third option for W10/11 is enabling a GPO which blocks Updates for specific Hardware ID's.

-To make this simpler, I have a PowerShell script which creates a hardware device exclusion list based on your selections.
-This reg file can be applied for immediate use, or integrated into an image to prevent WU from seeing them.
-The device list does not prevent you from installing or uninstalling drivers, it only hides that device from WU.
-Any device not hidden will get suggested driver updates.
+I wrote a PowerShell script which creates a device exclusion list based on your user selections.
+This reg file can be loaded for immediate use, or integrated into an image.
+The exclusion list doesn't prevent you from installing or uninstalling drivers, it only blocks that device from WU.
+Any unblocked devices will continue to get suggested updates.

-One major drawback about this process, is you need to install Windows at least once to see the correct HW ID.
-While NTLite can integrate a driver set, there's no way for it to predict what the actual real-world HW ID will match on.
-Some driver INF files cover a wide range of HW ID's with the same driver package.
+A major drawback from using this process, is you need to install Windows at least once to see the correct HW ID.
+While NTLite can integrate a driver set, there's no way for it to predict what the actual HW ID will match on.
+Some driver INF files cover a wide range of different HW ID's with the same driver package.

 Run the DenyDeviceIDs.bat script: